Rain, Rain, Go Away: Nursery safety whatever the weather

 Update your severe weather emergency policy to include summer storms and downpours, or create a simple procedure for heavy rain where each staff member has a key responsibility.
 From putting up hazard signs to mopping and drying floors, changing sodden door mats and switching off monitors in thunder storms, a calm, all-hands-on-deck mentality is essential and will help retain a sense of control and order amongst the children too.

 Update your policy on what parents must pack for their children every day in their day bag.
-Currently a sunhat and a tube of sun cream might be on the list, but a lightweight anorak or waterproof splash suit and a pair of wellies are just as necessary right now.
+Currently a sunhat and a tube of sun cream might be on the list, but a lightweight anorak or waterproof splash suit and a pair of wellies might be just as necessary right now.

 Needless to say, more parents drive to nursery when the weather is foul.
 This can cause congestion in your car park and set-down areas, creating extra mud, additional stress and yet further hazards from the higher volume of traffic on the wet roads.
 Email parents asking them to arrive on foot to drop off or collect wherever possible, or request that they park away from the nursery and walk if they must travel by car.